For expat parents with a child aged for preschool in Spain, here’s our guide to Spanish nurseries, kindergartens and daycares for international kids.

 Guarderias – Nursery schools in Spain

 Nurseries principally offer low-cost childcare, rather than necessarily focusing on child development.
-However, particularly if you you enrol your child in a public, Spanish-speaking nursery school, they can be useful in helping your child to learn Spanish, as well as a great opportunity for you to integrate with your community.
-Bear in mind that, unless you decide to later send your children to an international school in Spain, public schooling is almost entirely in Spanish, so it is highly advantageous for your child to learn the language early.
+However, particularly if you you enrol your child in a public, Spanish-speaking nursery school, they can be useful in helping your child to learn Spanish.
+Unless you decide to later send your children to an international school in Spain, public schooling is almost entirely in Spanish, so it is highly advantageous for your child to learn the language early.

 There are also private, fee-based nursery schools and these generally cater for children aged two to six.
 Sometimes these are attached to primary schools, in which case children can just transition into their formal education.
 There is a reasonable amount of flexibility in terms of hours of attendance and parents can choose mornings, afternoons, full days or just a few days per week.
 Schools sometimes also provide transport between home and schools.